ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_add_account.md

 # Adding an Account in WHM

-Once you've got your WHM server setup, you're going to want to add an **account**.
-In WHM, an **account** can be thought of as a catch-all term for a domain and associated resources.
-When you add an **account**, this creates;
+Once you've got your WHM server setup, you're going to want to add an Account.
+In WHM, an Account can be thought of as a catch-all term for a domain and associated resources.
+When you add an Account, this creates:

 * A `Virtual Host` for your domain.
-* A `User`, for ftp/sftp/ssh administration
+* A `User` for FTP / SFTP / SSH administration
 * A `Control Panel` for your domain, allowing for per user site administration (*email, subdomains, PHP settings etc.*)

 On the homepage of WHM, you will see a section called "Manage Your Accounts", and a "Create a New Account" button below that: